Subverting the American Settlement

 As we accelerate into a year of intense presidential politics, CT will offer essays about how evangelical Christians understand our times and what our response should be.
-The first in this occasional series is by Duane Litfin, Wheaton College President Emeritus and author of numerous articles and books, most recently, Paul’s Theology of Preaching (IV Press). --Eds
+This is the first in an occasional series. --Eds

 We live in a time of shifting sand.
 The avalanche of social, political and legal changes we’ve experienced has left many believers reeling.
 They are troubled by what they see but also befuddled about how to respond.
 Amid much wringing of the hands they hear some calling for a circling of the wagons; others insist we must “take America back”; still others counsel “engagement” with the culture, often on its own terms.
 Confused by their times, many Christians remain uncertain about “what Israel should do.”